We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some people get relief from painful stomach cramps by applying heat.
 Different types of heat pads that people can try include:

 - electric heat pads

 - hot water bottles

-To prevent burns, people should set electric devices to a low setting and cover hot water bottles with a towel.
+To prevent burns, it is recommended that people set electric devices to a low setting and cover hot water bottles with a towel.

 Probiotics contain beneficial species of gut bacteria.
 In some cases, they can also help with digestive conditions.

-One 2016 review suggests that probiotics may reduce symptoms and recurrence in diverticular disease.
+One 2016 research review suggests that probiotics may reduce symptoms and recurrence of diverticular disease.
 However, there is not yet enough evidence to prove that probiotics are an effective treatment for diverticulitis.